-- 1. Right-click @ and click Scan for Live Only Encoders. - The BVMS Scan Wizard dialog box is displayed. - 2.
-Select the desired check boxes for the devices that you want to add. - 3.
-Click Next >>. - The Authenticate Devices dialog box of the wizard is displayed. - 4.
-Type in the password for each device that is protected by a password.
+Right-click and click Scan for Live Only Encoders.

+- 2 Select the desired check boxes for the devices that you want to add. - 3 Click Next >>.

 Password check is performed automatically, when you do not enter a further character in the password field for a few seconds or you click outside the password field.

 If the passwords of all devices are identical, you can enter it in the first Password field.
-Then right-click this field and click Copy cell to column.

-indicates that the device requires an initial password.
-To set the initial password, enter it in the Password field.

-Note: As long as you have not set the initial password for all devices in the list that require an initial password, you cannot continue.
+The A icon indicates an error that you need to take care of.
+Check the tool tip for more information about the specific error.

-Adding local storage encoders via scan
+26.5 Adding local storage encoders via scan